 View MCAT® Exam policies to see which exam(s) medical schools will accept for the 2016, 2017 and 2018 application cycles.

 Policies and Procedures for Investigating Reported Violations of Admission and Enrollment Standards

-Two significant responsibilities of the AAMC are to promote integrity in the processes associated with entry into medical school or a graduate medical education program, and to encourage high standards during the course of enrollment.
-These policies and procedures have been developed to advance this purpose by addressing cases which arise in the following areas while ensuring the rights of all concerned parties.
+The Association of American Medical Colleges (AAMC) has a responsibility to promote integrity in the processes associated with entry into medical school or a graduate medical education program, and therefore holds individuals using the AAMC’s services to the highest standards in the processes leading up to and including enrollment in medical education programs.
+These policies and procedures apply to violations occurring during the AMCAS application process, the Fee Assistance Program application process, and any violations in connection with MCAT registration or the MCAT exam.
+Please note that these policies do not apply to the Electronic Residency Application Service (ERAS).
+These policies and procedures have been developed to advance this purpose by addressing cases which arise in the following areas while respecting the rights of all concerned parties.

-The AAMC requires candidates for examination to present accurate and current information at the time registration materials are submitted and to adhere to all Test Center Regulations and Procedures as outlined in the MCAT® Announcement.
-It is the policy of the AAMC to investigate discrepancies, attempts to subvert eligibility requirements, violations of Test Center Regulations, and irregular behavior exhibited during the administration of the MCAT or other tests affiliated with the AAMC.
+The AAMC requires candidates for examination to present accurate and current information at the time registration materials are submitted and to adhere to all Test Center Regulations and Procedures as outlined in the MCAT® Essentials.
+It is the policy of the AAMC to investigate discrepancies, attempts to subvert eligibility requirements, violations of Test Center Regulations, and irregular behavior exhibited in connection with the administration of the MCAT exam or other tests affiliated with the AAMC.

 This investigation is distinct from a Score Validity Inquiry by the MCAT Program pertaining to the legitimacy of test scores as accurate representations of the individual's performance levels.